AltamashRafiq/AltamashRafiq/README.md

 Welcome!
-I’m Altamash, a data scientist at 2nd Order Solutions :)
+I’m Altamash, a data scientist at 2nd Order Solutions :smile:
 I use cutting edge machine learning and analytics to deliver impactful credit risk and lending solutions for leading financial institutions, banks, and fintechs.